FNALLPC/cms-das-pre-exercises/index.md

 Modify the block below if there are any special requirements.
 {% endcomment %}
 <p id="requirements">
-  <strong>Requirements:</strong> Participants must bring a laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-They should have a few specific software packages installed (listed on the <a href="setup.html">setup</a> page).
-The user must also obtain certain accounts (listed in <a href="#prerequisites">below</a>).
+  <strong>Requirements:</strong> Participants must have access to a computer with internet access for which they have administrative privileges.
+Acceptable operating systems include Mac OS, Linux, or Windows (preferably not a tablet, Chromebook, etc.).
+The <a href="setup.html">setup</a> page will have more information about any additional pieces of software that must be installed or any accounts which must be obtained.
 </p>

 {% comment %}